AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 The experiments were run for two hours after which the state was switched back to "Just Water" to clear out the sedimentation tube.
 The team then turned off all the pumps and closed the influent and effluent water valves, concluding the experiment.

 ## Results and Analysis
 The team has not yet run a successful experiment, and thus does not have results or analysis on fluoride removal efficiency at this point.
-ADD IN STUFF ABOUT PROBE NOT SEEING FLOCS

 The team ran an experiment to test if the fluoride probe was as accurate at sensing fluoride flocs as it was at detecting ionic fluoride.
 See [Fluoride Probe Accuracy Test](#fluoride-probe-accuracy-test) for experimental design used.